 It was first in Ireland, then in Scotland that he developed a deep sense for Celtic music in a solo repertoire or with international musicians.
 For the 30th anniversary of the Edinburgh International Harp Festival (2011), the harpist Corrina Hewat invited him to take part in the performing of her masterpiece The Song of the Oak and The Ivy with Mary Macmaster, Wendy Stewart, Heather Downie and Bill Taylor.

-With Nikolaz Cadoret, Alice Soria-Cadoret, Cristine Mérienne and Clotilde Trouillaud, he plays in Diriaou, a performance on Kristen Noguès’ music under the artistic direction of Jacques Pellen.
+With Nikolaz Cadoret, Alice Soria-Cadoret, Cristine Mérienne and Clotilde Trouillaud, he plays in Diriaou, a performance on Kristen Noguès’ music under the artistic direction of Jacques Pellen and there after in a tribute concert in quartet with Manon Albert (voice), Cédrick Alexandre (double bass and bass) and Patrick Boileau (drums).
 He is the editor of the Antologiezh Telenn Breizh, the unique collection of Breton harp music in three volumes bringing together the greatest harpists of Brittany (Alan Stivell...).

 Recognizable by his sense of rhythm and harmony, Tristan Le Govic's style is appreciated by both the general public and critics alike.
 Singer, storyteller, virtuoso musician, he creates his repertoire both in the tradition and with his own compositions.
 In perpetual movement, his world opens the gates of an extraordinary rhythmic and melodic diversity.